MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

     c.
 Copy the url under **Private endpoint** and against **SASL/SCRAM**.
 This will be your `<broker-url>` going forward

     d.
-[Install](https://materialize.com/docs/install/) and [start](https://materialize.com/docs/get-started/) a Materialize instance locally
+[Install](/install/) and [start](/get-started/) a Materialize instance locally

     e.
 From the _psql_ terminal, run the following command.
 Replace `<kafka-name>` with whatever you want to name your source.
 The broker url is what you copied in step c of this subsection.
 The `<topic-name>` is the name of the topic you created in Step 4.
 The `<your-username>` and `<your-password>` is from _Store a new secret_ under Step 2.
     ```
       CREATE SOURCE <kafka-name>
       FROM KAFKA BROKER '<broker-url>' TOPIC '<topic-name>' WITH (
       security_protocol = 'SASL_SSL',
-      sasl_mechanisms = 'PLAIN',
+      sasl_mechanisms = 'SCRAM-SHA-512',
       sasl_username = '<your-username>',
       sasl_password = '<your-password>'
       )
-      key format text
-      value format text;
+      FORMAT text;
     ```

     f.
 If the command executes without an error and outputs _CREATE SOURCE_, it means that you have successfully connected Materialize to your MSK cluster.

     **Note:** The example above walked through creating a source which is a way of connecting Materialize to an external data source.
 We used the `WITH` options to provide the username and password and connect to MSK using SASL.
-For the key and value formats, we used text, however, Materialize supports various other options as well.
-For example, you can also create a source using _AVRO_ and a Confluent schema registry.
-You can find more details about the various different supported formats and possible configurations [here](https://materialize.com/docs/sql/create-source/kafka/).
+For input formats, we used `text`, however, Materialize supports various other options as well.
+For example, you can ingest Kafka messages formatted in [JSON, Avro and Protobuf](/sql/create-source/kafka/#supported-formats).
+You can find more details about the various different supported formats and possible configurations [here](/sql/create-source/kafka/).